 A. The criteria and definitions in this Part shall apply in determining whether a food is adulterated:

 1. Within the meaning of R.I.
 Gen. Laws § 21-31-10(1)(iii) in that the food has been manufactured under such conditions that it is unfit for food; or

 2. Within the meaning of R.I.
 Gen. Laws § 21-31-10(1)(iv) in that the food has been prepared, packed or held under insanitary conditions whereby it may have become contaminated with filth, or whereby it may have been rendered injurious to health.

-B. The criteria and definitions in these Regulations also apply in determining whether a food is in violation of § 361 of the Public Health Service Act (42 U.S.C. § 264).
+B. The criteria and definitions in this Part also apply in determining whether a food is in violation of § 361 of the Public Health Service Act, 42 U.S.C. § 264.

-C. Food covered by specific current good manufacturing practice regulations is also subject to the requirements of these regulations.
+C. Food covered by specific current good manufacturing practice Regulations is also subject to the requirements of this Part.

-D. For the purposes of these Regulations, a food shall be deemed to be adulterated:
+D. For the purposes of this Part, a food shall be deemed to be adulterated: